 Personnel role section entry

 The personnel list is grouped by role type, with a totals row for each role.
-In the Name column, the role name is followed by a count in parentheses of the number of personnel in that role.
+In the Name column, the role name is followed by a count in parentheses of the number of personnel with that role.

 By default, NIH designated “Key Personnel” roles, based on the RR Detailed Budget form, are displayed in expanded view.
 All other roles display in collapsed view, which shows just the totals row.
 You can use the blue caret to the left of the role section name to expand or collapse a section.